-Combine all of your ingredients in your small spray bottle.
+Combine all of your ingredients in the small spray bottle.

-Do not spray this directly on your lenses!
+Do not spray this directly onto your lenses!
 Instead, spray on your microfiber cloth first, then use the damp cloth to wipe away smudges from your eyeglass lenses.

 Use the rest of your bottle of isopropyl alcohol in recipes like: